GeaucefStone/Sortition/README.md

 # SDR Sortition Service

+## Copyright Notice
+Copyright © 2024 Geaucef Stone.
+All rights reserved under the terms of the GNU GPL v3.

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or